 ii.
 Unfortunately, many ancient Jews had a narrow definition of who their neighbor was and only considered their friends and countrymen their neighbors.
 Jesus commanded us to love your enemies (Luke 6:27), and showed our neighbor was the one in need, even if they might be regarded as a traditional enemy (Luke 10:25-37).

 iii.
 The command to love your neighbor as yourself is simple yet commonly misunderstood.
-This doesn’t mean that we must love ourselves before we can love anyone else; it means that in the same way we take care of ourselves and our concerned about our own interests, we should take care and have concern for the interests of others.
+This doesn’t mean that we must love ourselves before we can love anyone else; it means that in the same way we take care of ourselves and are concerned about our own interests, we should take care and have concern for the interests of others.

 iv.
-We already love ourselves: For no one ever hated his own flesh, nourishes and cherishes it (Ephesians 5:29).
+We already love ourselves: For no one ever hated his own flesh, but nourishes and cherishes it (Ephesians 5:29).
 Paul warned that in the last days, men will be lovers of themselves (2 Timothy 3:2) – and not in a positive sense!
-In fact, our misery when things are going bad shows we love ourselves; we rejoice in the misery of those we hate.
+In fact, our misery when things are going badly shows we love ourselves; we rejoice in the misery of those we hate.
 Our challenge is to show others the same love we show ourselves.